Ohmydish.com

 Finishing the slow-cooked rabbit with dates and beer -- 1 hour

-HEAT a knob of butter in a Dutch skillet, or other heavy bottomed pan, and add the rabbit pieces until they're beautifully golden brown on all sides.
+Heat a knob of butter in a dutch skillet, or other heavy bottomed pan, and add the rabbit pieces until they're beautifully golden brown on all sides.
 If they don't fit in the pan all at once, it's best to cook them in batches.

-ADD the onion rings, included bay leaves and thyme, and sauté a few minutes more.
-POUR in the beer and stir in molasses, bring to a boil and turn down the heat as soon as it starts to boil.
+Add the onion rings, included bay leaves and thyme, and sauté a few minutes more.
+Pour in the beer and stir in molasses, bring to a boil and turn down the heat as soon as it starts to boil.

 Let it simmer for about 40 minutes without lid.
 Make sure the rabbit won't stick to the pan.
-REMOVE bay leaves and thyme sprigs and ADD the pitted dates.
+Remove bay leaves and thyme sprigs and add the pitted dates.
 Let it simmer for another 10 minutes.

 SEASON with pepper and salt, now you can also add 2 tablespoons of sugar if you like.
 SERVE with Brussels sprouts, red cabbage and potatoes.
 Enjoy!